openstack-archive/cookbook-openstack-telemetry/README.md

 TODO: Add DB2 support on other platforms
 * `openstack['telemetry']['platform']['db2_python_packages']` - Array of DB2 python packages, only available on redhat platform

+The following attributes are defined in attributes/default.rb of the common cookbook, but are documented here due to their relevance:

+* `openstack['endpoints']['telemetry-api-bind']['host']` - The IP address to bind the api service to
+* `openstack['endpoints']['telemetry-api-bind']['port']` - The port to bind the api service to
+* `openstack['endpoints']['telemetry-api-bind']['bind_interface']` - The interface name to bind the api service to

+If the value of the 'bind_interface' attribute is non-nil, then the telemetry service will be bound to the first IP address on that interface.
+If the value of the 'bind_interface' attribute is nil, then the telemetry service will be bound to the IP address specifie

 Testing
 =====